emurillo510/asking-madden-data/README.md

 2. HOW TO BUILD
 ----------------

-1. use bash to run the shell scripts.
+1. Use bash to run the shell scripts.
 2. pip install beautifulsoup4.
-3. you can run the individual scripts.
-Scripts description below.
+3. For documentation, please refer to section 3.

 3. FILE(S)